timescale/docs.timescale.com-content/tutorials/quickstart-python.md

 CONNECTION = "postgres://username:password@host:port/dbname"
 ```

-If you’re using Timescale Cloud, or generally require an SSL connection, use this version instead:
+If you’re using a hosted version of TimescaleDB, or generally require an SSL connection,
+use this version instead:

 ```python
 CONNECTION = "postgres://username:password@host:port/dbname?sslmode=require"